AlexIaInder/goit-react-hw-08-phonebook/README.md

-goit-react-hw-08-phonebook working with registration login and password recovery
+goit-react-hw-08-phonebook working with registration login and password